 Delaney Park Health and Rehabilitation Center is located in the large metropolitan area of Orlando, Florida.
 This facility is one of the highest-rated nursing homes we found.
 This nursing home received one of the highest scores that we offer.
-Not surprisingly, this turned out to be one of the 10 highest graded facilities in Orlando.
-As you will see below, this facility also performed just fine in our category grades.
-It is hard to poke holes in this facility's profile.
+We were so impressed with this nursing home that we ranked it in the top 20 percent of all nursing homes nationally.
+As you can find below, this facility performed equally well in our category scores.
+In fact, we gave it straight A's!

 Delaney Park Health and Rehabilitation Center